-17. Use this same technique to add DS1:\$DATE and DS1:TUBE NAME.
-Click OK to add the Keyword object to the report.
+16. Use this same technique to add DS1:\$DATE and DS1:TUBE NAME.
+You many need to scroll down in the Available Keywords list to locate these keywords.
+Click OK to add the

+Keyword object to the report.
 Resize and adjust the position to show the content, if necessary.